Can I Build A Roof Over My Heat Pump?

 How To Build A Roof Over A Top Discharge Heat Pump.

-The air going out the top of your heat pump needs to be freely discharged.
-If the air is blocked by the roof or cover you build, in any way, it could be recirculated through the unit which would lower your efficiency and damage the system over time.
+The air going out the top of your heat pump must be freely discharged.
+If the roof blocks the air or cover you build in any way, it could be recirculated through the unit, lowering your efficiency and damaging the system over time.

 Icicles falling from a roof can severely damage the fan and coils of this top discharge unit.
-Either can be expensive, but some insurances will cover this type of damage.
+Either can be expensive, but some insurance will cover this damage.

-This next image shows what is perhaps the most difficult of the two types of heat pump snow shelter plans because it would require working off a ladder and supporting the roof to hold much more snow and ice than with the side discharge unit.
+This next image is perhaps the most difficult of the two heat pump snow shelter plans because it would require working off a ladder and supporting the roof to hold much more snow and ice than the side discharge unit.

 18 inch stand under heat pump